 Why use a hypoallergenic shampoo for your dog?

-Allergies in dogs often cause pets to experience itchy skin, which in turn leads to persistent scratching, sometimes resulting in wounds and bleeding.
-Allergies are responsible for itchy skin , usually behind the ears, in the under-the-ear area (belly, genitals, and legs), and in areas without hair.
-This often causes the dog to scratch frequently, as well as lick or nibble at the affected area, and even rub against walls or drag itself on the floor.
-Generally, dog allergies, such as red skin, hives, burning, and swelling, are very common and are not life-threatening, although they should be monitored.
-Keep in mind that these can affect the animal's mood, which can ultimately lead to a loss of quality of life for the pet .
+Allergies in dogs often cause pets to experience itchy skin, which leads to persistent scratching, sometimes resulting in wounds and bleeding.
+Allergies are responsible for itching or itching of the skin., usually behind the ears, in the area underneath (belly, genitals and legs) and in hairless areas.
+This usually causes the dog to scratch frequently, as well as to lick or nibble the affected area and even rub against the walls or drag itself on the floor.
+In general, dog allergies, red skin, hives, burning and inflammation are very common and are not fatal, although attention should be paid.
+Keep in mind that these can affect the animal's mood, which can ultimately impact a loss of the pet's quality of life.

-The use of hypoallergenic dog shampoos is highly recommended in these cases.
-These can help your pet relieve the symptoms and skin conditions they experience due to allergies—especially when your dog has contact dermatitis.
+The use of the hypoallergenic shampoos For dogs, it's highly recommended in these cases.
+These can help your pet relieve the symptoms and skin changes they experience due to allergies—especially when your dog has contact dermatitis.
 Below, we explain why you should start using a hypoallergenic shampoo.
 We answer how to relieve a dog's itching with a special shampoo and what to do if my dog has skin allergies.
 Pay attention to our recommendations!

 How to relieve a dog's itching: hypoallergenic dog shampoo

-Hypoallergenic dog shampoo is a product that has been formulated with a special composition to minimize the risk of allergic reactions that the pet may have related to the product.
-These shampoos usually have a natural composition based on natural ingredients such as Aloe Vera or tea tree oil .
-The formulation contains ingredients that are not very reactive on the skin, therefore, these products are free of aromas, as well as dyes, preservatives, and soaps.
-Despite all this, hypoallergenic dog shampoo , or dog allergy shampoo, continues to fulfill its cleaning function, in addition to providing hydration to the pet—like any other product for cleaning pet hair and skin.
-Allergy shampoos for dogs with red skin usually contain essential molecules to restore the skin's health, that is, they work as a treatment .
+Hypoallergenic dog shampoo is a product that has been formulated with a special composition to minimize the risk of allergic reactions that your pet may have in relation to the product.
+These shampoos generally have a natural composition based on natural ingredients such as Aloe Vera or tea tree oil.
+The formulation contains low-reactive ingredients on the skin, therefore, these are products that are free of aromas, as well as colorants, preservatives and soaps.
+Despite all this, the hypoallergenic dog shampoo, or dog allergy shampoo, continues to perform its cleansing function, in addition to providing hydration to the pet—just like any other pet hair and skin cleaning product.
+Allergy shampoos for dogs with red skin usually contain key molecules to restore skin health, i.e., They work as a treatment.

 What should I do if my dog has a skin allergy?